bgplab/bgplab/basic/5-redistribute/index.md

 * Configure BGP-to-OSPF redistribution on C1 and C2, usually using a command similar to **redistribute bgp**[^AS] within the OSPF configuration.

 !!!
 Warning
     Two-way redistribution between routing protocols could quickly become exceedingly complex.
 Advertising the default route into the edge routing protocol is often better than redistributing core routes.
-You might want to test this alternative as an optional part of the lab exercise.
+You should test this alternative as an optional part of the lab exercise.

-[^PN]: You might have to add OSPF process number to the command.
+[^PN]: You might have to add the OSPF process number to the command.

-[^AS]: You might have to add BGP AS number to the command.
-Some older platforms have to be told to redistribute **subnets** into OSPF.
+[^AS]: Depending on your devices, you might have to add the BGP AS number to the command.
+Some older platforms must be told to redistribute **subnets** into OSPF.

 ## Verification